-The open() function is run before the log_ttyin(), log_ttyout(), log_stdin(), log_stdout(), log_stderr(), or show_version() functions are called.
-It is only called if the version is being requested or if the policy plugin's check_policy() function has returned successfully.
+The open() function is run before the log_input(), log_output() or show_version() functions are called.
+It is only called if the version is being requested or the check_policy() function has returned successfully.
 It returns 1 on success, 0 on failure, -1 if a general error occurred, or -2 if there was a usage error.
 In the latter case, sudo will print a usage message before it exits.
 If an error occurs, the plugin may optionally call the conversation() or plugin_printf() function with SUDO_CONF_ERROR_MSG to present additional error information to the user.